-As project editor I worked between all of the project’s stakeholders to bring the content of the catalogue together, collecting a significant amount of visual material from the artist’s studio and his galleries, and editing essays by curator Sarah Montross and Mark Anthony Neal, a short story by Carmen Maria Machado, and a conversation with Horace Ballard.
+As project editor of this catalogue, the first to document the work of Hugh Hayden, I worked between numerous stakeholders to bring the content together, collecting a significant amount of visual material from the artist’s studio and his galleries, and editing a range of contributions, including essays by curator Sarah Montross and Mark Anthony Neal, a short story by Carmen Maria Machado and a conversation with Horace Ballard.
 Following delivery of this material to the designer, I coordinated all feedback and secured all image licensing and copyrights.

 Designed by Laura Coombs